tetratelabs/wazero/internal/engine/RATIONALE.md

       - if the tail call **cannot** be handled (i.e., there are stack arguments) the tail call is essentially interpreted as a synonym for a plain call, and the return handling code is kept;
       - if the tail call CAN be handled, THEN we just remove the useless instructions between the tail-call and the ret instruction during Finalize (postRegAlloc()), as it's dead code anyway.

+Finally, in the compiler, indirect calls to local functions, calls host functions and calls to imported functions are all implemented using function pointers.
+As opposed to the interpreter, they do not require any special handling, but they will still fall back to a plain call if the tail call cannot be handled (i.e., there are stack arguments).